Parking for University Employees

 - perform special duties for the university

 Employees may choose to purchase an individual parking permit, use Daily Decision options, or participate in a commuting program.
-Commuting programs offer discounts and incentives for choosing to share the ride or use transit.
+Commuting programs offer discounts and incentives to eligible regular employees who choose to share the ride or use transit.

 Commuters have access to support services to help get to campus or back home.